paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-001-supreme-court.md

 Appointment of “judges of the Supreme Court” by the President by and with the advice and consent of the Senate is provided by U.S. Constitution art.
 2, § 2, cl.
 2.

 #### Short Title of 2024 Amendment
 Pub.
+L. 118–203, § 1, Dec.
+23, 2024, 138 Stat.
+2693, provided that: “This Act [amending [section 133 of this title](./chapter-005-district-courts.md#section-133) and enacting provisions set out as a note under [section 133 of this title](./chapter-005-district-courts.md#section-133)] may be cited as the ‘Federal Judiciary Stabilization Act of 2024’.”

+Pub.
 L. 118–73, § 1, July 30, 2024, 138 Stat.
 1504, provided that: “This Act [amending sections 124 and 128 of this title] may be cited as the ‘Improving Access to Our Courts Act’.”

 #### Short Title of 2023 Amendment